 If you reside in the US, you know how people wait for Black Friday and Cyber Monday sales (following Thanksgiving) every year and get great discounts on various products and services.
-All online and brick-and-mortar shops, catering to US consumer base, attract potential customers with tempting offers for everything they would need for the upcoming holidays.
+All online and brick-and-mortar shops, catering to the US consumer base, attract potential customers with tempting offers for everything they would need for the upcoming holidays.

 But did you know that the concept of Black Friday and Cyber Monday has spread to other regions of the world, too?
 These celebrations and the resultant retail boom also take place in China, Canada, France, and the UK.

-Before we start discussing about how different regions celebrate these days, let’s take a quick look back at how it all started.
+Before we start discussing how different regions celebrate these days, let’s take a quick look back at how it all started.

 There are a lot of theories about how the term Black Friday came to represent the biggest sale event of the year.
 One theory says that when people first used the term Black Friday, it referred to a financial crisis.
 Back in the 1860s, Wall Street business people Jim Fisk and Jay Gould invested a ridiculously massive amount of gold in the hope that they’d make a significant profit after selling it.
 However, the gold market crashed, and all financiers in Wall Street had to pay the price.
 This day came to be known as Black Friday.